browserbase/stagehand/README.md

 While LLMs will continue to get bigger context windows and improve latency, giving any reasoning system less stuff to think about should make it more accurate.
 As a result, DOM processing is done in chunks in order to keep the context small per inference call.
 In order to chunk, the SDK considers a candidate element that starts in a section of the viewport to be a part of that chunk.
 In the future, padding will be added to ensure that an individual chunk does not lack relevant context.
 See this diagram for how it looks:

 ![](./docs/media/chunks.png)

+### Vision

+The `act()` and `observe()` methods can take a `useVision` flag.
+If this is set to `true`, the LLM will be provided with a annotated screenshot of the current page to identify which elements to act on.
+This is useful for complex DOMs that the LLM has a hard time reasoning about, even after processing and chunking.
+By default, this flag is set to `"fallback"`, which means that if the LLM fails to successfully identify a single element, Stagehand will retry the attempt using vision.

 ### LLM analysis